dhq-boiler/ProductivityExtensions/README.md

 ### 🌐 GitHub Line Navigation
 When working with repositories that have a GitHub remote, right-click in the editor to "Open the corresponding line in the GitHub hosting repository".
 This opens the current file at the current line in your browser.

+### 🔤 Resource String Registration
+boilersExtensions provides two convenient ways to register strings in resource files:

+🔹 Code String Localization

+Select any string in your code editor, right-click, and choose "Register resource string" to add it to a resource file.
+The feature also supports string interpolation ($"..." format), automatically converting expressions to placeholders.

+🔹 XAML String Localization

+Easily convert text attributes in XAML files to resource references.
+Right-click in the XAML editor and select "Convert XAML strings to resources" to detect and register multiple text attributes in a single operation.

+Key Features:

+* Automatic resource key generation and customization
+* Culture-specific resource management
+* Custom resource class support
+* Intelligent string interpolation handling
+* Bulk detection and conversion of strings in XAML files

+These tools simplify application localization and help maintain centralized string resources, making your applications more maintainable and easier to translate.

 ### 🏷️ Type Hierarchy
 Quickly change types in your code using type hierarchy.
 Right-click on a type and select "Change type from type hierarchy" to see and select from all compatible types in your solution.